The old rules didn't apply

 MERIDITH SHARED her sister Laura's love of horses and began riding lessons when she was in second grade.
 Both girls took to riding quickly and would eventually compete in shows, riding horses owned by their instructor, Cynthia Bowen.
 Laura retired from the horse show circuit before Meridith started.
 The horses the two of them rode never would have guessed the girls were sisters.

 I know little about riding, having been on a horse only once in my life, for a newspaper assignment in Syracuse.
-When we attended Laura's horse shows I unfailingly failed to anticipate the horse and rider who'd win the blue ribbon, except for events that featured a rider named Donna Szablinski.
-Unfortunately most of those events also happened to feature Laura Major.
-Fortunately for Meridith, none of her competitors was named Szablinski.
+Neverthess, when we attended horse shows I could predict the rider who'd win the blue ribbon in Laura's events — she was named Donna Szablinski.
+Fortunately for Meridith, years later, none of her competitors was named Szablinski.

 So my analysis of my daughters' riding styles is rooted in ignorance where dressage is concerned and based almost entirely on my own experience with them.